Wrigley Field: History

 Baseball executive Charles Weeghman hired his architect Zachary Taylor Davis to design the park, which was ready for baseball by the home opener on April 23, 1914.
 The original tenants, the Chicago Whales (also called the Chi-Feds), came in second in the Federal League rankings in 1914, and won the league championship in 1915.

-In late 1915, Weeghman's Federal League folded.
-The resourceful Weeghman formed a syndicate including the chewing gum manufacturer William Wrigley Jr. to buy the Chicago Cubs from Charles P. Taft for about $500,000.
+Later in 1915, Weeghman's Federal League folded.
+The resourceful Weeghman formed a syndicate including chewing gum manufacturer William Wrigley Jr. to buy the Chicago Cubs from Charles P. Taft for about $500,000.
 Weeghman immediately moved the Cubs from the dilapidated West Side Grounds to his two-year-old park.

 In 1918, Wrigley acquired the controlling interest in the club.
 In November 1926, he renamed the park Wrigley Field.
-In 1927, an upper deck was added, and in 1937, Bill Veeck, the son of the club president, planted ivy vines against the outfield walls after seeing the ivy planted at Perry Stadium, Indianapolis.
+In 1927, an upper deck was added, and in 1937, Bill Veeck, the son of the club president, planted ivy vines against the outfield walls after being inspired by the ivy planted at Perry Stadium, Indianapolis.

+In June 2024, Wrigley Field announced a multiyear partnership with Invenergy, and their community solar company, Reactivate, to launch clean and renewable energy systems at the park.
+The agreement was to establish the stadium as an "anchor" for community solar projects in Wrigleyville, marking the ballpark's first ever use of renewable energy.